Millennial Residency Training & Physician Burnout

 Warning Signs of Millennial Resident Burnout

-It’s critical that all residents recognize the signs before resident burnout takes control of your millennial life.
+It’s critical that all residents recognize the signs before resident burnout takes control of their millennial life.
 Here are some common symptoms that indicate that you may be professionally burned out:

 - Lack of Value – You start to feel like with all you do, none of it has any value and you’re not making a difference